kashishkap00r/kashish-kapoor/content/posts/crackin-the-case-to-drink-or-to-eat-your-eggs.md

-"---
+---
-title: ""Crackin' the Case: To Drink or to Eat Your Eggs?""
+title: "Crackin' the Case: To Drink or to Eat Your Eggs?"
 date: 2023-03-31T08:10:02
-slug: ""crackin-the-case-to-drink-or-to-eat-your-eggs""
+slug: "crackin-the-case-to-drink-or-to-eat-your-eggs"
 draft: false
 ---